opengeostat/pygslib/README.rst

 License
 -------
-Copyright 2015, Adrian Martinez Vargas
+Copyright 2016, Adrian Martinez Vargas

 Supported by Opengeostat Consulting @ http://opengeostat.com/

 This software may be modified and distributed under the terms of the MIT license.
 See the LICENSE.txt file for details.

-Tue 05  Jan.
-2016
+Monday 18 July 2016